Dylan Gavin: Billericay Town (loan)

 On 21 January 2022, Gavin joined non-league Billericay Town on a one month loan.

 On 22 February 2022, it was confirmed that Gavin's loan had been extended for a further month.

 On 24 March 2022, it was confirmed that Gavin's loan had been extended until the end of the season.

 On 12 April 2022, Gavin scored the winning goal for Billericay Town in the Essex Senior Cup final giving his side a 1-0 victory over Bowers & Pitsea.

 Tonbridge Angels (loan)

 On 19 August 2022, Gavin joined his second non-league side, Tonbridge Angels, until January 2023.

 Welling United (loan)

 On 14 January 2023, Gavin joined his third non-league side by signing for Welling United until 11 February 2023.

 Dulwich Hamlet (loan)

 On 21 February 2023, Gavin joined his fourth non-league side by signing for Dulwich Hamlet until 20 March 2023.

+Welling United (second loan)

+On 24 March 2023, Gavin re-joined Welling United for his fifth non-league loan.

+Athlone Town

+On 21 July 2023, Gavin returned to Athlone Town, the club he spent a year as a youth player.

+Elgin City

+On 28 June 2024, Gavin joined Scottish League Two side Elgin City.

+On 12 September 2025, it was announced that Gavin had left Elgin City by mutual consent having made 49 appearances in all competitions for the club scoring nine goals.
+The club confirmed that Gavin was going home to his native Ireland for personal reasons.